Sky Train Vancouver Information

 Sky Train Vancouver Rules and Tips

-SPassengers are requested not to block the train doors.
-Let the passengers that are already in the train get off before boarding the trains.
-There are special seats that are stationed next to the doors for the needy people, like disabled people, pregnant women etc. Eating and drinking on board the train isn’t encouraged either.
-Passengers are allowed to carry bikes and pets on board the trains.
-With regard to pets, there is only one condition that is, the pets need to be small and handy, as in small cages and things like that.
+Passengers are asked not to block the train doors.
+Allow passengers already on the train to disembark before boarding.
+There are special seats next to the doors for disabled people, pregnant women etc. Eating and drinking on the train is also discouraged.
+Passengers are allowed to take bicycles and pets on board the trains.
+As far as pets are concerned, there is only one condition, which is that the pets must be small and manageable, like in small cages and things like that.

 Sky Train Vancouver Lines

-● Expo line – The expo line was opened in 1985 and the sky train network operates between Waterfront and King George serving 20 stations within 39 minutes.
-The length of the route is 28.9km and this route was named, once the millennium line was built.
-Until 1989, this route offered service up to New Westminster Station but in 1990 the route was further extended towards Columbia Station.
-Once the sky bridge was built the metro ran across the Fraser River to Scott Road.
+- Expo Line – The Expo Line was opened in 1985 and the Sky Train network operates between the Waterfront and King George, serving 20 stations in 39 minutes.
+The line is 28.9km long and was named after the Millennium Line.
+Until 1989, this line provided service to New Westminster Station, but in 1990 the line was extended to Columbia Station.
+After the Sky Bridge was built, the metro ran across the Fraser River to Scott Road.

-● Millennium Line – The millennium line was opened in 2002 and it shares the track with Expo line from Waterfront towards VCC-Clark.
-The length of the route is 42.1km serving 29 stations and it takes 57 minutes to travel between two stations.
-13 stations of Millennium line are not shared with Expo line.
+- Millennium Line – The Millennium Line opened in 2002 and shares track with the Expo Line from the Waterfront to VCC-Clark.
+The line is 42.1 km long and serves 29 stations with a journey time of 57 minutes between two stations.
+13 stations on the Millennium Line are not shared with the Expo Line.

-● Canada Line – The Canada line was opened in 2009 and it starts its journey from Waterfront station and later the line splits into two stations, one line continuing towards south of the Richmond Bridge house and the other line moving towards the west of YVR Airport.
-On both the lines, from Waterfront to reach the end station, it takes 25 minutes.
+- Canada Line – The Canada Line was opened in 2009 and it starts its journey from the Waterfront Station and later the line splits into two stations, one line continues towards the south of the Richmond Bridge House and the other line continues towards the west of the YVR Airport.
+Both lines take 25 minutes from Waterfront to the terminus.

-● Evergreen line – The evergreen line of Sky Train network will be running from the Lougheed town center station heading towards north, ending the journey at Douglas Station.
+- Evergreen Line – The Evergreen Line of the Sky Train network will travel north from Lougheed downtown station, terminating at Douglas Station.
 This line is under construction and will open in 2016.